 - As a Sociology student coming to IfS you can apply to any courses of interest to you, provided you meet the language and study requirements (B2 in German for courses held in German, the same level, B2, applies for English courses).
 With a German level of B2 or higher, you should primarily take German courses, as the number of English taught courses is limited

 - Generally, you should attend courses corresponding to your study level (BA if you are a BA student, MA if you are a MA student).
-You will find the study level of the course in question by selecting the course in LSF and scrolling down to the point “Course catalogue”.
+You will find the study level of the course by selecting it in LSF and scrolling down to the point “Course catalogue”.

 - Contact the coordinator of your home university and discuss the courses you may choose from the LMU course catalogue in order to receive course recognition and credit transfer upon your return.

 - We advise you to select a good mix of courses from different course types, comprising lectures (Vorlesungen), seminars (Seminare) and tutorials (Übungen), which will allow you to spread your work fairly equally throughout the semester.
 In Sociology, lectures are however mostly solely being offered in German.

 While lectures (Vorlesungen) are always held in German, you will be able to take a number of tutorials (Übungen) and seminars (Seminare) in English each semester, which will ensure you the opportunity to obtain up to 30 ECTS.